 D If the idea of returning to average happiness seems surprising, it might be because most of us are not very good at predicting how good or bad things will make us feel, Gilbert explains.
 Santos says that she sees this when teaching her students: they expect to be very happy if they get good grades and very upset if they get bad grades, but their predictions tend to be wrong.
 She adds that people who experience relationship breakups often feel better more quickly than they imagined they would, and people who don’t get the jobs they wanted often aren’t as disappointed as they expected to be.

 E The good things won’t be as good, and the bad things won’t be as bad as we imagine, Gilbert says, and the good or bad feelings won’t last as long as we expect.
 This is partly because we tend to adapt quite well to whatever happens.
-Psychologist Jonathan Haidt calls this the adaptation principle and explains that it’s connected to what happens in our brains: nerve cells in our brains are very active in response to new stimuli, but less active in response to stimuli they have gotten used to.
+Haidt calls this the adaptation principle and explains that it’s connected to what happens in our brains: nerve cells in our brains are very active in response to new stimuli, but less active in response to stimuli they have gotten used to.
 Our minds are very sensitive to changes, he says, but not so much when things stay the same.

 F Understanding all this might be useful for us.
 It can help us to realise that the things we worry about probably won’t be as bad as we think; we’ll usually adapt quite well.
 It might also allow us to take more risks that would be good for our happiness, Santos says.
 She explains that we might normally avoid these risks because we are worried about bad outcomes, but if the outcome is bad, we’ll probably be fine.
 It also leads to an interesting conclusion about the connection between our goals and our happiness.

 G Most of the happiness will come from making progress towards a goal rather than achieving it, Haidt says.
 We might expect that achieving our goals would bring us more happiness, but, because we adapt, that pleasure doesn’t usually last very long, he explains.
 He adds that if the successful result is expected, the feeling when we achieve our goals might be more relief than pleasure – like taking off a heavy rucksack at the end of a long hike.
-He suggests setting yourself any goal you want, and the pleasure will come from the steps you take that get you closer to it.
+Set yourself any goal you want, he says, and the pleasure will come from the steps you take that get you closer to it.

 H Working towards goals then might be one way to visit that happiness holiday destination more often.
 As for what else we might do to visit more often and stay for longer, or perhaps even change our average level, that’s coming in another article.